So, what makes an excellent social media marketing campaign plan?

 I prefer to think about this plan like a road ride.
-Start by pointing yourself in the right direction, then pick the route you’re going to get there, check-in periodically to make sure you’re on target and have some fun along the way.
+Start by pointing yourself in the right direction, then pick the route you’re going to use, check in periodically to make sure you’re on target and have some fun along the way.

 How to create a social media marketing plan in 2021